 Foie Gras Terrine

-Foie gras terrines are made wth fattened geese or duck livers called foie gras.
+Foie gras terrine is made with fattened geese or duck livers called foie gras.
 Foie gras is unique, even among other poultry livers, in that it consists almost entirely of fat.
 It requires special attention during cooking.
 It is an expensive cut and best left for those well-seasoned in terrine creation.

-Vegetable terrine can be made with a relatively low-fat content and are becoming increasingly popular as they are much less intimidating as the classic terrines.
-Beautiful vegetable terrines are made by lining a terrine with a blanched leafy vegetable such as spinach, then alternating layers of two or three separately prepared vegetable fillings to create contrasting colors and flavors.
-A unique and different style of the vegetable terrine is made by suspending brightly colored vegetables in mousseline forcemeat.
+Making vegetable terrine with low-fat content are becoming popular.
+They are much less intimidating than classical terrines.
+Make beautiful vegetable terrines by lining a terrine with a blanched leafy vegetable such as spinach.
+Alternate layers of two or three prepared vegetable fillings.
+This will help create contrasting colors and flavors.
+Making a unique style of terrine by suspending bright colored vegetables in a mousseline forcemeat.

 Rillettes and Confits

 Rillettes and confits are actually preserved meats.
-Rillettes are prepared by seasoning and slow-cooking pork or fatty poultry such as duck or goose in generous amounts of their own fat until the meat falls off the bone.
-The warm meat is then mashed and combined with a portion of the cooking fat.
+Prepare rillettes by seasoning and slow-cooking pork or fatty poultry (such as duck or goose) in generous amounts of their own fat.
+Do this until the meat falls off the bone.
+The warm meat is then mashed and combined with a part of the cooking fat.
 The mixture is then packed into a crock or terrine and rendered fat is strained over the top to seal it.
 Rillettes are eating cold as a spread.

-Although it is sometimes incorrectly called chicken liver pate, chopped chicken liver is prepared in a similar fashion to a rillette.
+Although it is sometimes called chicken liver pate, preparing chopped liver is in a similar fashion to a rillette.